Conflict / Americas

 Proxy Network

-Cuba-Venezuela security nexus: Cuban advisers remain embedded in SEBIN and military intelligence structures.
+Cuba-Venezuela security nexus: Cuban advisers remain embedded in SEBIN and military intelligence under the Rodríguez government.

-Colectivos and criminalized security units: Maduro-era armed civilian networks remain physically intact inside Venezuela and have not been disarmed.
+Colectivos and criminalized security units: Maduro-era armed civilian networks remain physically intact and undemobilized.

 Venezuelan Diaspora Non-Return Following Maduro Capture